IDMNYU/IDM_Faculty_FAQ/stay_connected.md

 The Graduate Colloquium is open to the public.

-For the Fall 2017 semester, our graduate colloquium will be held on Wednesdays from 6pm-7pm in MAGNET's Lecture Hall.
+For the Fall 2018 semester, our graduate colloquium will be held on Tuesdays at 6pm in MAGNET's Lecture Hall.

 #### Past Graduate Colloquium Speakers